 Here your APP name would appear.
 It’s showing my app name in the dialog box.
 Approve the APP Name you used to send emails.

 To verify you configured everything correctly, just check that your status matches this one.

 Step 19: Send a Test Email

-In the final step, you can verify that everything is working as expected or not from using Send a Test Email option.
+In the final step, you can verify that everything is working as expected or not by using Send a Test Email option.

 Step 22: Enter Destination Email

-Check the following screenshot, it’s asking to enter the destination email where you want to get testing email.
+Check the following screenshot, it’s asking you to enter the destination email where you want to get a testing email.

 if everything is configured properly, you should get a report like this one.

-Hopefully, you have found this tutorial titled “How to setup WooCommerce SMTP server using Gmail API helpful”.
-If you face any issue while setting up your SMTP server, let me know the comment.
-I’ll try to help you out.
+Hopefully, you have found this tutorial titled “How to set up WooCommerce SMTP server using Gmail API” helpful.
+If you face any issues while setting up your SMTP server, let us know in the comment section.
+We’ll try to help you out.

-If you need more tutorial like this, let me know the topic.
-I’ll try to write the next tutorial for you.
+Don’t hesitate to ask for more tutorials like this, just let us know the topic.
+We’ll try to write the next tutorial for you.